Henri de Jordan: The artist

-Back in France, he definitively launched his career as a painter.
+Upon returning to France, he definitively launched his career as a painter.
 From 1968 to 1978 he settled in Narbonne between the sea and Corbières.
 Then, until 1982 in Fanjeaux.
 Then he went to Grenoble to immerse himself in these crowns of mountains and their lights.
 He opened a gallery there on avenue Alsace-Lorraine.
 A few years later, he retired to calm in the Drôme for a few years.
 In 1990, he settled in Royan in Charente-Maritime which he never left.

 During his career, he exhibited all over the world.